waylayio/gfe-test/README.md

 ### Slow server

-we introduce a delay on the response and always work with 64 client connections
+We introduce a delay on the response

 Server delay (ms) | Client req/sec | AkkaHttp conn | AkkaHttp active req
 ---               | ---            | ---           | ---